 These measures are not prescriptive, and there are many potential public policy options that could help the Bay Area attain its adopted targets.
-These strategies are simply illustrations of what it would take to accommodate future growth within existing communities, while striving toward the region's 2040 economic, environmental and equity goals.
-Working with jurisdictions as appropriate to implement these or
+The strategies presented here are simply illustrations of the significant steps it would take to accommodate expected future growth within existing communities while striving toward the region's 2040 economic, environmental and equity goals.
+Growth can, of course,

-- Assign higher densities than currently allowed by cities to select Priority Development Areas - Keep current urban growth boundaries in place - Preserve and incorporate office space caps in job-rich cities - Assume for-profit housing developments make 10 percent of units deed-restricted in perpetuity - Reduce the cost of building in Priority Development Areas and Transit Priority Areas through eased parking minimums and streamlined environmental clearance - Assume subsidies stimulate housing / commercial development within Priority Development Areas - Assess commercial development fee based on Vehicle Miles Traveled to improve jobs-housing ratio and to fund affordable housing in Priority Development Areas other similar policies will be key to achieving the land use goals of Plan Bay Area 2040.
+- Assign higher densities than currently allowed by cities to select PDAs - Keep current urban growth boundaries in place - Preserve and incorporate office space caps in job-rich cities - Assume all for-profit housing developments in cities with PDAs make 10 percent of units deedrestricted in perpetuity - Reduce the cost of building in PDAs and Transit Priority Areas (TPAs) through eased parking minimums and streamlined environmental clearance - Assume subsidies stimulate housing / commercial development within PDAs - Assess commercial development fee based on Vehicle Miles Traveled to improve jobs-housing ratio and to fund affordable housing in PDAs bring challenges such as limited water resources, funding for schools, and traffic congestion, in addition to benefits.
+Working with jurisdictions to appropriately balance different interests while implementing these or other similar policies will be key to achieving the land use goals of Plan Bay Area 2040.